5 Essential Knots You Will Learn During Military Service

 3. Taut-Line Hitch

-The Taut-Line Hitch is one of the most underrated knots out there, it’s extremely versatile and great for applications where you can have varying tension, such as securing a load.
-It’s most common application is providing adjustable tension for guy lines on a tent or tarp.
+The Taut-Line Hitch is one of the most underrated knots; it’s incredibly versatile and great for applications with varying tension, such as securing a load.
+Its most common application is providing adjustable tension for guy lines on a tent or tarp.

 Double Fisherman’s knot is ideal for joining rope together or making an adjustable loop out of two of these knots.
-It’s the knot that can’t be beat.
-Preferably the rope you’re joining together should be around the same diameter, as there are better knots to join sections of different diameter rope such as a Beckett’s Bend or as it’s commonly known, a Sheet Bend.
+It’s the knot that can’t be beaten.
+Preferably, the rope you’re joining should be around the same diameter, as there are better knots to join sections of different diameter rope, such as a Beckett’s Bend or, as it’s commonly known, a Sheet Bend.

 5. Power Cinch Knot

 The Power Cinch Knot is usually used as a great way to add tension to a line without the possibility of it slipping loose.
-Yet, it is very easy to pull down in a hurry.
-This knot is very useful while camping or putting up a shelter.
-Tensioning knots are something you should know and the reason I’ve included two of them in these five.
+Yet, it is a straightforward pull-down in a hurry.
+This knot is very handy while camping or putting up a shelter.
+Tensioning knots are something you should know, so I’ve included two in these five.

-And remember, the knots are easy to forget, so once you learn something new, keep practicing from time to time.
+And remember, the knots are easy to forget, so once you learn something new, keep practicing occasionally.

 – Square Knot